mirror/dd-wrt/src/router/python/Doc/library/socket.rst

   - *addr* - Optional bytes-like object specifying the hardware physical address, whose interpretation depends on the device.

+- :const:`AF_QIPCRTR` is a Linux-only socket based interface for communicating with services running on co-processors in Qualcomm platforms.
+The address family is represented as a ``(node, port)`` tuple where the *node* and *port* are non-negative integers.

+  .. versionadded:: 3.8

 If you use a hostname in the *host* portion of IPv4/v6 socket address, the program may show a nondeterministic behavior, as Python uses the first address returned from the DNS resolution.
 The socket address will be resolved